mjrotter4445/Pewlett-Hackard-Analysis/README.md

 4. Next, we need to plan.
 We need to know who might be eligible for a mentorship program.
     -  Using a query, we gather 1549 records of employees who are **eligible for a mentorship program** based on their birthdates in the year 1965.
     -  This table displays the list of employees who are eligble for a mentorship program to better plan for the Silver Tsunami and lessen the negative impacts to the organization.
+Opportunities can be made with some planning.
 <p align="center">
   <img width="400" height="200" src="https://github.com/mjrotter4445/Pewlett-Hackard-Analysis/blob/main/Pewlett_Hackard_Analysis_Folder/Graphics/mentoreligtable.png">
 </p>